pcengines/apu2-documentation/docs/research/power-consumption-tests.md

 We have started research and measurements of power consumption on apu platforms.
 Our goal is to optimize (if possible) power management on coreboot level.
 First stage of work is to collect data from various tests and create reports.
 For that purpose we have used RTE with power monitor sensor.
+RTE stands for *Remote Testing Environment* and it is a tool which helps debugging and testing devices.
+RTE gathers all necessary interfaces and ports in one device.
+Therefore, it is very versatile and convenient to use.
+More information can be found on [3mdeb official website](https://shop.3mdeb.com/product/rte/).
+It is also place where you can buy it.

 This document gathers all already carried out tests, their results and our conclusions.
 Over time, we will conduct next tests and hence extend this